Population statistics describe the size, make-up of and change in the UK population.

 Where these statistics cover only part of the UK, similar statistics for other parts are often published by the relevant statistical agency - namely National Records of Scotland; the Welsh Government; and the Northern Ireland Statistics and Research Agency.

 Population and migration statistics have a wide range of uses; they are used by central and local government and the health sector for planning and monitoring policy and service delivery; resource allocation; and managing the economy.
 Additionally, they are used by a wider range of organisations such as commercial companies for market research, special interest groups and academia as well as being of interest to the general public.
-The data are also used to meet international obligations under European Union law, and to provide information to international statistical bodies such as Eurostat, the OECD, United Nations, and ILO.
+The data are also used to meet international obligations under European Union law, and to provide information to international statistical bodies such as Eurostat, the Organisation for Economic Co-operation and Development (OECD), United Nations, and the International Labour Organization (ILO).

-This page describes the aspects of population and migration ONS measures and why.
+This page describes the aspects of population and migration we measure and why.
 Information on how these are measured, and the statistics themselves, can be found via the links provided.

 Births, deaths, and long-term international migration will affect the size of the usual resident population.
 At the local level the usual resident population is also affected by internal migration.

-ONS produces estimates for the UK, the constituent countries, and for Local Authorities.
-ONS also produces estimates for other geographies such as parliamentary constituencies, national parks, wards, and health areas.
+We produce estimates for the UK, the constituent countries, and for local authorities.
+We also produce Small Area Population Estimates for other geographies in England and Wales such as Super Output Areas, parliamentary constituencies, national parks, wards and health areas.
+All estimates are provided with a breakdown by age and sex.

 In the UK, the population is estimated using the cohort component method, which estimates the population by taking the previous year’s population estimates and adjusting for births, deaths and migration (plus other minor adjustments, for example accounting for armed forces).
 A census is undertaken every ten years to create a new baseline for population estimates.